ericodle/PCBnet/README.md

 ### Step 3: Organize Training Data

-Training images should be placed in a clearly-labeled folder.
+Training images should be placed in their own folder.
-For this example, we place them in ./imgs
+For this example, we place them in `./train_imgs`

-Annotations should also be placed in a clearly-labeled folder.
+Label annotations should also be placed in their own folder.
-Here, we place them in ./annotations
+Here, we place them in `./train_labels`

-A similar scheme is used for validation data.
+For validation images, create similar folders for `./val_imgs` and `./val_labels`

 ### Step 4: Convert Annotations to COCO Format